Skip to Main Content

 • Heart-related Stroke (LAAO, PFO)

-Diagnosing Structural Heart Conditions
+Diagnosing Structural Heart and Valve Conditions

 Most of our structural heart disease patients are referred by general cardiologists, interventional cardiologists, or cardiovascular surgeons.
 Early diagnosis is critical to successful treatment, and we begin with a thorough physical exam followed by additional tests, which may include: